 Charlottesville, VA (UVA)

 Lawrence, KS (KU)

-Pullman, WA-Moscow, ID (WSU, UI) – [Update: Christ the King, Moscow will begin weekly worship in September]
+Pullman, WA-Moscow, ID (WSU, UI) – [Update: Christ the King, Moscow has begun weekly worship]

 Bozeman, MT (MSU) [Update: a church plant is in the works here]